-BPD is a serious and complex psychiatric or mental illness.
+BPD is a severe and complex psychiatric or mental illness.
 Individuals with BPD are often misdiagnosed and misunderstood.
 Childhood trauma history (e.g., sexual or physical abuse, early parental loss, neglect) is more common for people with BPD.
 Many individuals suffering from BPD may have developed BPD symptoms to cope with childhood trauma.
 However, it is essential to note that not all people with BPD have a history of childhood trauma.

 It is also important to note that some of BPD symptoms overlap with those of several other DSM-5 diagnoses, such as bipolar disorder and posttraumatic stress disorder (PTSD).
 Thus, BPD diagnosis should be made only by an experienced and licensed mental health professional (whose range of practice includes diagnosing mental disorders) and then only after a comprehensive assessment over time.
 People with BPD frequently need considerable attention from their therapists and are typically considered challenging clients to treat.
 However, BPD may not be the chronic disorder it was once thought to be.

 People with BPD often respond to proper BPD treatment and may have an excellent long-term prognosis, experiencing a remission of symptoms with a relatively low occurrence of relapse.
-The DSM-5 indicates that BPD is diagnosed more often in women than in men (75 percent and 25 percent, respectively).
+The DSM-5 indicates that BPD is diagnosed more often in women than men (75 percent and 25 percent, respectively).

 What Kind of Trauma Causes BPD?
 What are the Causes of BPD?